 However, any allergic reaction must be addressed by immediately stopping usage of the medication, followed by consultation with a doctor.
 Even though they are rare, the instances where they do occur can be severe.

 How to Reduce or Eliminate Antihistamine Side Effects

-The best way to reduce or eliminate side effects is to take the drug as recommended and not to take it long term unless necessary.
-Whenever possible, users should take a non-sedating antihistamine over first-generation options.
-However, it is not always possible to reduce or eliminate side effects.
+The best way to reduce or eliminate side effects is to take the drug as recommended and not to take it long-term unless necessary.
+Whenever possible, users should take non-sedating options over first-generation options.
+However, it is not always possible to reduce or eliminate antihistamine side effects.

-For those who take their medications as directed and still have uncomfortable side effects, a natural antihistamine might be best.
+For those who take their medications as directed and still have uncomfortable complications, a natural alternative might be best.
 Another option would be non-antihistamine allergy medicines.
-Users can weigh the difference between antihistamine and decongestant medications to determine if one might better suit them than the other.
+Users can weigh the difference between these and decongestant medications to determine if one might better suit them than the other.
 However, as always, they should discuss all medications with their doctor first.

-General side effects are not the only risk that comes with taking these medications; abuse and addiction can also occur.
-Anyone who is misusing allergy medications should seek help and treatment.
+General side effects on health are not the only risk that comes with taking these medications; abuse and addiction can also occur.
+Anyone who is misusing allergy medications should seek medical help and treatment.
 Addiction rehab centers offer the right solutions to stop use and live a better life.